Surface-assisted laser desorption/ionization: History

-Koichi Tanaka performed the first successful SALDI experiments on proteins, subsequently Sunner and Chen used graphite particles of 2-150 μm in size as a substrate and solutions of analytes in glycerol to analyze low molecular weight analytes, peptides, and small proteins.
-The first surface-assisted laser desorption/ionization MS (SALDI-MS) experiments were performed in 1999 in the Siuzdak lab allowing for small molecule metabolites and peptides to be analyzed using a nanostructured silicon surface.
+Koichi Tanaka performed the first successful LDI experiments on proteins.
+Subsequently, Sunner and Chen used graphite particles of 2-150 μm in size as a substrate and solutions of analytes in glycerol to analyze low molecular weight analytes, peptides, and small proteins by surface-assisted laser desorption/ionization MS (SALDI-MS).
+The technique was soon picked up by the Siuzdak lab who used nanostructured silicon surface for analyses.
 Subsequent work on nanostructures included the addition of fluorinated "initiator" molecules onto the porous surface to enhance desorption/ionization, mass range, surface robustness, and sensitivity.
 Other surface-based SALDI-MS approaches have also developed, including in 2000 where a thin layer of activated carbon particles fixed on aluminum support Since the original 1999 nanostructured silicon experiments, the research has largely focused on introducing novel nanomaterials as substrates, to enhance the sensitivity, broaden the mass range and expand the categories of samples that can be analyzed using this technique.

 SALDI was introduced as a promising method with potential applications in systems biology, particularly metabolomics.
 The introduction of nanomaterials as SALDI substrates attracted researchers in analytical chemistry.
 Such materials include carbon nanotubes (CNTs), metallic nanoparticles like Ag, Pt, Au, and nanostructured surfaces.
 This development of substrates allowed for further development of SALDI.

 The development of desorption/ionization on silicon (DIOS)-MS in particular, and subsequently nanostructure-initiator mass spectrometry (NIMS) and nano-assisted laser desorption/ionization (NALDI), has also attracted the attention of analytical scientists.
 These methods have since become a benchmark for semiconductor-based SALDI research.